Ola Electric’s Financials are Deteriorating Fast

 On an EBITDA basis, Ola doubled its losses to INR 3.09bn (USD 35.3m) from INR 1.54bn (USD 17.1m) in Q3 FY2024.
 This represents an EBITDA margin of -28.8%, a sharp deterioration from the EBITDA margin of -12.6% in Q3 FY 2024.

 EBITDA was hit because the company incurred heavy expenses on the service front, warranty costs, rapid expansion of the distribution network, likely CAPEX, and product development costs for new products.
-Ola also incurred damages due to heavy discounting that it has been doing to maintain market share.
+Ola also incurred damages due to the heavy discounting that it has been doing to maintain its market share.

 On the service front, where Ola had to ramp up to address product issues at a massive level, the company has incurred INR 1.1bn (USD 12.57m) as a one-time expense.